ickyho/hackbright-intro-review/README.md

 #Midway Practice Exercises
+## Fork and Clone
+Fork the repo then make a local clone!
+Make sure to test all your code and commit your work as you go.

 ##Types
 *Do these exercises in a file called `01-types.py` in this repository.
 Use comments to record which question you are answering, and for text answers.*